HansGungadeen/TaskFlow---Task-Management-System/progress-log.md

 - Fixed task card display issues with proper null checking for missing data

 ## Future Enhancements
-- File attachments for tasks
+- Comprehensive global activity feed for system-wide events
-- Advanced filtering and sorting options
+- Advanced filtering and sorting options for all views
-- Mobile app version
+- Mobile app version with push notifications
 - Email notifications for task assignments and updates
-- Task completion analytics and reporting
+- Task completion analytics and reporting dashboards
+- Team performance metrics and activity visualization
+- Integration with calendar services (Google Calendar, Outlook)
+- Advanced recurring task scheduling
+- AI-assisted task prioritization and workload balancing

 # start chat like this
-- read the current project and get up to speed on all the feature implemented, and check my supabase database schema for a better understanding of how the project backend works
+- read the current project and get up to speed on all the feature implemented, and check my supabase database schema for a better understanding of how the project backend works. i have also given you access to my browser.

 # run dev
 - npm run dev

+# Browser tools MCP
+- Open cmd in C:\Users\hansg\.cursor\browser-tools-mcp
+- npx @agentdeskai/browser-tools-server@latest

+# to fix next
+- the view task card has a history tab that nedds fixing